anyaevostinar/anyaevostinar.github.io/classes/201-f21/HW3.md

 Note that we specify only the top and right walls for each square, and not the bottom and left walls.
 This is sufficient to describe the whole maze; make sure to understand why this is.

-## JavaDocs
+### JavaDocs
 There is a lot of provided code, but the documentation is missing for many of the methods.
 Read through the methods and fill in the JavaDocs documentation.

-## LinkedStack
+### LinkedStack
-Implement the methods specified in the Stack interface using a linked chain implementation.

-## Check everything works so far
-Make sure that you can run the `Maze` file and get the correct maze output.
+I've provided a `Stack.class` file with the Stack interface and a starter file `LinkedStack.java` with the necessary stubs for the Stack interface and the private `Node` class.
+Implement each of the methods as specified by the JavaDocs method comment.

-## Solving the maze
+### Solving the maze
 Stacks are very useful when solving a maze and a classic algorithm is actually based on this idea.
 We'll talk about the algorithm more later in the term, but I'll just give you the steps for now:

 1. Create an empty stack of maze squares.
 2. Get the start square.